This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is the Double Ninth Festival on September 9th? | Click here for more information

-12. Preserving Japanese Events in Modern Times: A Practical Guide for Enjoying with the Family
+12. Preserving Japanese Events in Modern Times: A Practical Guide for Family Fun

-Japan's traditional events are closely linked to the nature and culture of the four seasons, and it is important to incorporate them into modern life.
+Japan's traditional events are closely linked to the nature and culture of the four seasons, and we hope to incorporate them into our modern lives.

-Even in today's busy society, finding ways to enjoy these events as a family can deepen family bonds and pass on Japanese culture to your children.
+Even in today's busy society, finding ways to enjoy these events as a family can strengthen family bonds and pass on Japanese culture to your children.

-Summary: Strengthen family ties through Japan's four seasons and events
+Summary: Strengthen family bonds through Japan's four seasons and events

 Japan's traditional events and five seasonal festivals that color the four seasons provide irreplaceable time for families and are important cultures that should be passed down through generations.

-Spending time with family and enjoying the beauty of nature through seasonal events throughout spring, summer , autumn and winter brings richness and color to everyday life .
+Spending time with family and enjoying the beauty of nature through seasonal events throughout the year brings richness and color to everyday life .

-These events are also a great opportunity to teach children about Japanese culture and values .
+These events are also a great opportunity to introduce Japanese culture and values to children .

 Beautiful and stylish Hina dolls, Kurumi Hina